Parution: Monday 18 November 2013, 12:02

 Although the odds that these isolation attempts lead to a new collapse of the EAC are very slim, forging a so-called “coalition of the willing” can lead to dysfunctional EAC institutions and paralyse the decision making of the Community.
 The political and economic losses from such a paralysis are considerable, especially in the three countries advocating the coalition.
 Before creating divisions among member states without a mandate of the concerned population, it is important to bear in mind the blame that was laid on Idi Amin’s dictatorial behaviour for the collapse of the initial EAC, although there were many other reasons that led to its dissolution.
 It’s hardly imaginable that any of the three presidents wants to be remembered in the same register as Idi Amin in the EAC annals.

 Alienating Tanzania in the EAC also carries the risk of reign re-igniting tensions in the entire Great Lakes region that Tanzanian leaders are laudably contributing to stabilise.
 Since independence in 1963, Tanzania has indeed been the anchor of stability in a turbulent East Africa.
 Its current contribution in the UN Force Intervention Brigade has been a key factor in ridding North-Kivu of the murderous M23 militia preying on Congolese population and its resources.
-Dar-es-Salaam has often acted as a tireless peace broker and both presidents Kagame of Rwanda and Museveni of Uganda owe much of their current power to the support they received from Tanzania when they were fighting the Obote regime.
-Kagame was trained in intelligence gathering in Tanzania when he was serving in Museveni's bush .
-The Tanzanian government has also played a crucial role in the Arusha negotiations aimed at finding peace in Rwanda after Kagame's Rwandese Patriotic Army invaded the tiny central African nation in 1990.
+Dar-es-Salaam has often acted as a tireless peace broker and both presidents Kagame of Rwanda and Museveni of Uganda owe much of their current power to the support they received from Tanzania when they were fighting the Milton Obote regime.
+Kagame was trained in intelligence gathering in Tanzania when he was serving in Museveni’s bush war.
+The Tanzanian government has also played a crucial role in the Arusha negotiations aimed at finding peace in Rwanda after Kagame’s Rwandese Patriotic Army invaded the tiny central African nation in 1990.
 For Museveni and Kagame, snubbing Tanzania now is therefore a remarkable way of returning the favour to a country that propelled them to their current political power.
 Such an unthankful retribution will not go unnoticed among the political classes of their respective countries.

 By blaming Tanzania for not taking decisions against the wish of its population, the tripartite initiative also bears the risk of alienating their own citizens.
 Tanzania’s EAC partners have namely accused Dar-es-Salaam of holding up the Community’s integration process, but a close examination of the dynamics underlying the proposed free movement of goods and services reveals that those accusations need to be nuanced.
 Indeed, whereas close to 70 percent of surveyed Kenyan households responded to be in support of the fast tracking project, a large majority of Tanzanians (close to 80 percent) are wary of a too quick opening of their country to their neighbours.
 They namely fear the flooding of their markets by imports from more industrialized Kenya and a widespread land grab if citizens of land-scarce Uganda and Rwanda were to be granted land rights in Tanzania.
 A government that respects the will of its people won’t impose the integration in a tempo that does not allow its citizens the time necessary to digest the changes and adapt to them.